 The Kitchen Knife Essentials

-Now that you know all about the anatomy of a kitchen knife and the materials used to create it, you may be wondering what types of knives you really need in the kitchen.
+Now that you know all about the anatomy of a kitchen knife and the materials used to create it, you may be wondering what types of knives you really need in the kitchen, or maybe even how to choose the best cutting board for your needs (and your knives).
 When it comes to buying a new set of kitchen knives, you’ll find a ton of options – from smaller 3- and 6-knife sets all the way up to 24-knife sets – and they all almost always include a chef’s knife, along with other essentials such as a paring knife, utility knife, and bread knife.